Best Nikon Z lenses

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-But, as for any mount, nothing can compete on many points with native lenses.
-Even if the quality is preserved, all the functions depending on electronics will be better optimized with lenses designed for the mount.
-As with E-mount or RF-mount, it will therefore be more interesting to invest quickly in native Z-mount lenses than to consider F-mount lenses (Nikon’s mount for SLRs since 1959) with an adapter ring, although Nikon quickly marketed this ring, just as Canon did for its EF-mount.
+But as with any mount, native lenses remain the best choice in many respects.
+Even if image quality can be preserved with adapted lenses, all electronically controlled features are generally better optimized with lenses designed specifically for the mount.
+As with E-mount or RF-mount, it is generally more interesting to invest in native Z mount lenses than to rely on F-mount lenses (Nikon’s DDSLR mount since 1959) with an adapter, even though Nikon quickly released one, just as Canon did for EF lenses.

-Since the arrival of the Z-mount, Nikon has released 21 lenses for full frame.
-They follow a rhythm quite close to Canon RF-mount (23), and we can expect to see the range growing very quickly.
-However, Nikon has chosen a slightly different strategy since they only offer a few lenses with very large apertures, but good compromises between large aperture and high image quality.
-For example, where Canon released a “simple” and light 50mm f/1.8 for an affordable price (as it was the case for the DSLR version), Nikon chose to release a much bigger and more expensive 50mm f/1.8 but offering an image quality worthy of a high-end 50mm, like the 50mm f/1.4 art that Sigma released for DSLRs.
-By the way, you can check out our detailed article on the current Nikon full frame mirrorless cameras.
+Since the arrival of the Z mount, Nikon has greatly expanded its full-frame lens lineup.
+The pace is now close to what we have seen with Canon RF, and the range continues to grow.
+However, Nikon has chosen a slightly different strategy, with fewer very large-aperture lenses and more options that balance aperture, optical quality and practicality.
+For example, where Canon released a simple, lightweight and affordable 50mm f/1.8, similar in spirit to its DDSLR version, Nikon chose a larger, more expensive 50mm f/1.8 that delivers image quality closer to a high-end 50mm, such as Sigma’s 50mm f/1.4 Art for DDDSLRs.
+By the way, you can check out our detailed article on the current Nikon full-frame mirrorless cameras.
 We update this article every time a new camera is released.

-It is therefore possible that Nikon decides to produce other lenses dedicated to APS-C Nikon Z hybrid cameras, but between us, it seems unlikely at the moment.
-Just as they did for digital DSLR cameras, I think they will mainly focus on lenses for Nikon Z full frame cameras.
-If you’re wondering which Nikon camera to choose, by clicking on the previous link, you can check out our full guide on the brand’s full frame cameras.
+It is possible that Nikon will continue producing lenses dedicated to APS-C Nikon Z mirrorless cameras, but full-frame lenses clearly remain the brand’s main focus.
+Just as they did for digital DDSLR cameras, I think they will mainly focus on lenses for Nikon Z full-frame cameras.
+If you’re wondering which Nikon camera to choose, by clicking on the previous link, you can check out our full guide on the brand’s full-frame cameras.
 We will update the article as soon as new cameras are released.
-As a reminder, the acronym “VR” reminds that the lens is stabilized.
+As a reminder, the acronym “VR” indicates that the lens includes optical stabilization.

 Best Nikon Z wide-angle lenses

-Below, I present the main references of wide-angle lenses, zoom or prime, with a focal distance below 24mm.
+Below, I present the main wide-angle references, both zooms and primes, with focal lengths around 24mm or wider.
 The lenses are summarized in the table below.

-The table below gives the main Nikon Z wide-angle lenses’ general characteristics :
+The table below summarizes the main characteristics of these Nikon Z wide-angle lenses:

 - Excellent image quality